IvanCherepov/docs-1/troubleshoot-install.md

 If you are unable to successfully retrieve your config file from this /api endpoint, we recommend the following:

 1. Check your network connection to this host
-2. View the status of all Prometheus and Kubecost pods in this cluster's deployment to determine if any container are not in a `Ready` or `Completed` state.
+2. View the status of all Prometheus and Kubecost pods in this cluster's deployment to determine if any container is not in a `Ready` or `Completed` state.
 When performing the default Kubecost install this can be completed with `kubectl get pods -n kubecost`.
 All pods should be either Running or Completed.
 You can run `kubectl describe` on any pods not currently in this state.
 3. Finally, view pod logs for any pod that is not in the Running or Completed state to find a specific error message.

 Please contact us at team@kubecost.com or on [Slack](https://join.slack.com/t/kubecost/shared_invite/enQtNTA2MjQ1NDUyODE5LWFjYzIzNWE4MDkzMmUyZGU4NjkwMzMyMjIyM2E0NGNmYjExZjBiNjk1YzY5ZDI0ZTNhZDg4NjlkMGRkYzFlZTU) at any point with questions.